 What are my rights if I have been given an incorrect job reference?

-If it is confirmed that your reference is untrue, in the first instance, it may be worth speaking to your previous employer to find out if he would be willing to reach some form of agreement as to what will be said in future references.
+If the reference provided by your employer is false, in the first instance, it may be worth speaking to them to find out if they would be willing to reach some form of agreement as to what will be said in future references.
 Some employers will take pity on employees who are finding it difficult to find work as a result of a negative reference and others will want to avoid the nuisance of defending a negligence claim.
 You may also consider speaking directly with any prospective employers to explain your reference situation.

 A failure to ensure that the information given is accurate could lead to liability for negligence if you suffer economic loss or damage as a result.
 You may be able to bring a claim in the County Court for negligent misstatement.
 To do so, you must show that the information in the reference is false or misleading, has had or is likely to have a detrimental impact on your future employment prospects (has caused loss) and that your former employer had failed to take reasonable care in the preparation of the reference.

 If the reason for your poor reference is because you fall under one of the ‘protected characteristics’ in the Equality Act 2010 (for example race, sex, disability, sexual orientation etc), your employer might be acting unfairly and you could have a claim for discrimination in the Employment Tribunal.
 This would also apply in cases where you have supported someone else’s claim against your employer under the Equality Act.